What Options are Available when Affording Drug and Alcohol Treatment?

 The Initial Cost of Treatment Far Outweighs the Long-Term Cost of Addiction

 With or without insurance, private drug rehab programs are not free.
 The treatment still costs money, and inpatient care is always more expensive since it includes the cost of food and lodging.
 However, the cost of rehab should never stand in the way of obtaining treatment.
-Drug and alcohol addictions are not free, either and lead addicts and their families to financial ruins.
-When the addict can no longer support their addiction, they turn to stealing from friends and family to pay for their habit.
+Drug and alcohol addictions are not free, either, and lead addicts and their families to financial ruins.
+When the addict can no longer support their addiction, they turn to steal from friends and family to pay for their habit.

 Drug addiction is not just a financial burden, but also an emotional and physical one.
-The bottom line is this: Cost should never stand in the way of getting holistic treatment for an addiction.
-Although cost is an important factor, there are many options available, and working with the right treatment center will align you with the tools and resources you need to make treatment affordable, attainable and within reach.
+The bottom line is this: Cost should never stand in the way of getting holistic treatment for addiction.
+Although cost is an important factor, there are many options available, and working with the right treatment center will align you with the tools and resources you need to make treatment affordable, attainable, and within reach.